 We also found a host of other suitable targets inside Facebook leveraging workplace targeting and job titles, including:

 - Office Managers in the Healthcare and Medical Industry, 11,000

 - American Association of Nurse Practitioners, 6,200 people

 With this targeting in less than a month we’ve driven 1,325 visitors to the landing page with an average website click cost of $0.71 per click, and reached 31,311 potential customers.

 Even if the traffic was available in Google Adwords, from looking at current CPC (cost-per-click) data it would cost anywhere from $5 – $68 per click!
 Yikes!
-That’s 7x – 95x more expensive than buying the traffic in Facebook.
-In this case Facebook ads vs Google Adwords cost is greatly different.
+That’s 7x – 95x more expensive than buying the traffic on Facebook.
+In this case, Facebook ads vs Google Adwords cost is greatly different.

 Not All Is Lost With Google Adwords